 Malaysia beer festivals cancelled over 'security threats' - but at what cost?

-KUALA LUMPUR: Oktoberfest celebrations held annually at the 1 Utama Shopping Centre in Selangor will be cancelled this year, the mall confirmed on Thursday (Oct 5) citing security reasons.
+The yearly Oktoberfest celebration at 1 Utama Shopping Centre had been due to kick off the day before, on Thursday.
+The shopping centre management had held out hope that the celebrations would go ahead as scheduled.

+Hours before the event was scheduled to start however, the local city council confirmed the event could not proceed, citing security reasons.

-The cancellation of the event will cost the mall tens of thousands of dollars, the mall management told Channel NewsAsia.
+The cancellation will cost the mall more than US$70,000, the mall management told Channel NewsAsia.

 The event at 1 Utama was one of several Oktoberfest celebrations which had their approvals reviewed or applications rejected in the wake of security concerns and political objections to alcohol-focused events in Muslim-majority Malaysia.